+(View a free sample product guide) All five companies score poorly across our rating system for failure to address a number of ethical issues including human rights, animal rights and environmental concerns.
 Ethical Clothing - Jeans Manufacturing Costs.
 Photographed by Ben Lamberty Call me macabre, but I would really like to know how much jeans cost that guarantee their makers weren't maimed, poisoned, harassed, starved, or even killed in the process.

 She decided to fight for her rights - even if that meant taking her own family to court.
 Video of child bride in Lebanon shines spotlight on 37,000 child marriages every day.
 Some reacted with anger and confusion, while others looked on approvingly, even offering their congratulations.

 A 12-year-old girl, in a white wedding dress and veil, stands beside a man who looks like her grandfather.
 They are getting their wedding pictures taken by the sea.
 Breaking the system designed to keep tea workers poor.
 Sabita Banerji reports on the challenge of securing labour rights for plantation workers in India.

 Last September, the BBC revealed appalling conditions on Assamese tea plantations (which supply, among others, London’s Fortnum and Mason) – overflowing cesspits, leaking roofs, child labour, pesticide poisoning and severely malnourished children.
 But this was not exactly news.
 There have been numerous similar reports over the past decades.
 Say you want a revolution?
 Get into crafts - Collectively.
 How we got Fairtrade certified gold in the Fairphone 2 supply chain.
 Mining Smartphones contain dozens of minerals sourced from every corner of the globe, including gold, which is commonly used in printed circuit boards (PCBs) as well as other wiring and components due to its excellent conductivity.